jeffskinnerbox/rpi-loader/README-2.md

 * [How to manage your workstation configuration with Ansible](https://opensource.com/article/18/3/manage-workstation-ansible)
 * [Manage your workstation with Ansible: Automating configuration](https://opensource.com/article/18/3/manage-your-workstation-configuration-ansible-part-2)

 -----

-## Building the OS Environment
+## Create the Raspberry Pi OS SD-Card
 I have written a detailed [step-by-step guide][03] on how to set up your Raspberry Pi as a "headless" computer.
+(Some of the ideas for this script were taken from the following:
+"[Scripts to update the Raspberry Pi and Debian-based Linux Distros][05]".)
 This includes configuring the RPi for my local network, updating firmware, loading all my favorite development tools and utilities.
 This guide has been of great value to me to help repeatedly and consistently establish my devices.
-But the work is all manual requiring dozens of command line entries.
-This utility takes the drudgery out of setting up a new Raspberry Pi by automating this manual tasks.

-Clearly, not everything can be scripted.
-You still have to download the latest version of Raspbian, burn it to a SD Card, and things like that.
-My objective is to ultimate create some utilities that will make this easier, but that will wait until another version of this script.

-Some of the ideas for this script were taken from the following:
-"[Scripts to update the Raspberry Pi and Debian-based Linux Distros][05]".

-## Running Raspberry Pi Without an SD Card
+But this work is nolong valid starting in April 2022 with the release of the Bullseye version of Raspberry Pi OS.

-### Step 0: Select SD-Card and Install Scripts
+### Step 0: Select SD-Card - DONE
 The tools you are about to install take up a great deal of space, and since this is for video applications, anything you record will consume significant disk space.